insin/inputmask-core/README.md

 You are responsible for ensuring the selection is accurate before calling any editing operations.

+### `setSelection(selection: {start: number; end: number}): boolean`

+Sets the selection and performs an editable cursor range check if the selection change sets the cursor position (i.e. `start` and `end` are the same).

+If the mask's pattern begins or ends with static characters, this method will prevent the cursor being set prior to the first editable character or beyond the last editable character.
+Returns

 ### `getValue(): string`

 Gets the current value of the string, which will always conform to the mask's pattern.

+### `setValue(value: string)`

+Sets the value in the mask.
+The given value will be applied to the mask's pattern, with invalid - or missing - editable characters replaced with placeholders.

+The value may optionally contain static parts of the mask's pattern.

+### `setPattern(pattern: string, value: ?string)`

+Changes the mask's pattern.

+A new value can also be provided - if not provided, the value will default to blank, clearing the mask.

 ## Editing operations